Avalon (Marvel Comics): The Island of Avalon and the Celtic Gods

-One of the Celtic Gods, the Lady of the Lake, safeguarded Excalibur, King Arthur's sword.
-She became a close ally of the Black Knight and even gave him Excalibur when he lost his weapon, the Ebony Blade.
-Years later, the Lady of the Lake gave the Black Knight his new weapons: the Sword of Light and the Shield of Night.
-In return the Black Knight became her protector.
-The Black Knight would often travel between Earth and Avalon and seek the Lady of the Lake for advice.
+One of the Celtic gods, the Lady of the Lake, safeguards Excalibur, King Arthur's sword.
+She becomes a close ally of the Black Knight and gives him Excalibur when he loses his weapon, the Ebony Blade.
+Years later, the Lady of the Lake gives the Black Knight two more weapons: the Sword of Light and the Shield of Night.
+Avalon is also the home of the Green Knight, a primordial nature spirit who empowers select warriors as his Pendragons.